IBM/universal-connectors/input-plugin/logstash-input-google-pubsub/README.md

     - This requires additional permissions to be granted to the client (i.e. the Service Account) and is not recommended for most use-cases.
 If you still need to use it, grant the Service Account the "Cloud Pub/Sub Service Agent" Role in *IAM & Admin > Service Accounts > Grant Access*

 #### `max_messages`
 The `max_messages` setting, helps to mitigate the issues caused due to subscriber client processing and acknowledging the messages more slowly than Pub/Sub sending them to the client.
 This option helps to control the rate at which the subscriber receives messages.
-The value is adjusted according to the traffic load.
+The value needs to adjusted according to traffic load.

 #### Logstash Default config params